SECURE YOUR LEGACY

 DURABLE FINANCIAL POWER OF ATTORNEY

 A durable financial power of attorney allows you to designate someone to be your agent or “attorney in fact” to manage your finances in the event that you become incapacitated or are unable to make those decisions yourself.
-You can set the limits of your agent’s power, granting as much or as little power as you think is appropriate.
+You can set the limits of your agent’s power, granting as much or as little power you think is appropriate.

-The tasks your agent will commonly perform include: paying your bills, paying medical expenses, managing real estate assets, operating your small business, selling your assets or paying your rent or cell phone bill.
+The kind of tasks your agent will commonly perform include: paying your bills, paying medical expenses, managing real estate assets, operating your small business, selling your assets or paying your rent or cell phone bill.
 For example, if you are on vacation and forget to pay your mortgage, your agent will be able to sign your check and make the payment to the bank for you per the written instructions set forth in the durable financial power of attorney.